 - Love your leftovers – Portion and freeze for an easy dinner, or send them home with guests.
 Any other food scraps will be great for the compost.

 You can also make greener choices with the food you serve.
-Sanitarium senior nutritionist Stephanie Polson says choosing more plant foods is the way to go.
-Here are Steph’s top 3 tips:
+Sanitarium dietitian Trish Guy says choosing more plant foods is the way to go.
+Here are Trish’s top 3 tips:

 - A very veggie Christmas – Animal foods are the planet’s leading source of greenhouse gas emissions so serving up more plant-based dishes this Christmas is a choice that’s good for you, your family, and the planet.
 Stuck for ideas?
 Try these delicious vegetarian Christmas recipes.

 - ‘Tis in season – Use fruit and veggies that are in season.
 This not only helps to support local Aussie growers, but it will also reduce the food miles.
 In season produce is generally cheaper and there’s an abundance of delicious summer produce that makes it easy to eat seasonally.
 Here’s a list of what’s in season now.

 - Cook ‘root to stem’ – Use it all up.
 Keep the skins on your roast veg – the skins are loaded with goodness.
 Save any veggie scraps for making sauces and stocks for your Christmas feast, or freeze to use later.
 Even carrot tops can make a tasty pesto – if there are any leftover from feeding the reindeer.

 We all love delicious homemade treats and we’ve got loads of ideas.
 Here’s a few of our favourites: